aquasecurity/defsec/avd_docs/aws/s3/AVD-AWS-0132/docs.md

-### S3 encryption should use Customer Managed Keys

 S3 Buckets should be encrypted with customer managed KMS keys and not default AWS managed keys, in order to allow granular control over access to specific buckets.